-Box 1.4.
-Bodily integrity challenges facing adolescent girls
+Box 7: Bodily integrity challenges facing adolescent girls

 Child marriage remains a significant threat for adolescent girls in many Southern countries.
 One-third of girls in developing countries are married before the age of 18 and nearly 10% are married before the age of 15, with girls from the poorest and least-educated families especially at risk (ICRW, 2016).
 Rates in some countries are far higher.
-In Bangladesh, 66% of girls are married as children and in Nepal and Ethiopia more than 40% are married before adulthood (ibid.).
+In Bangladesh, 66% of girls are married as children and in Nepal and Ethiopia more than 40% are married before that it is before adulthood (ibid.).
 Furthermore, while child marriage is on the decline in most contexts, there is evidence that it is becoming more common in some conflict-affected areas, as families struggle to balance the twin demands of economic security and girls' safety, and rape and forcible 'marriage' is used as a weapon of war (Girls Not Brides, 2016; WRC, 2016).
 Among Syrian refugees in Jordan, for example, rates of registered child marriage jumped from 12% to 32% between 2011 and 2014 (UNICEF, 2014b).

-Where female genital mutilation/cutting and other harmful traditional practices are associated with rites of passage or child marriage, adolescent girls are at further risk (UNICEF, 2016).
+Where female genital mutilation/cutting and other harmful traditional practices are associated with rites of passage or child marriage, adolescent girls are at further risk (UNICEF, 2016a).
 In Egypt it is estimated that 80% of girls between the ages of 15 and 19 have been cut (28 too many, 2016), usually in early adolescence (UNICEF, 2014a).
 Similarly, in Malawi, girls as young as 10 are forcibly initiated into sex by men known as 'hyenas' who are paid to 'turn them into women' (Ahmed, 2014; Tonthola, 2016).

 Research has found that adolescent girls are especially vulnerable to sexual and gender-based violence, including - when they are in relationships - intimate partner violence.
 Indeed, of women who have been sexually victimised, most were victimised the first time during adolescence (UNICEF, 2014a).
 Rates of victimisation are staggeringly high: about one in five older adolescent girls (age 15-19) in Cameroon, DRC and Uganda, for example, have experienced forced sex (ibid.) and 87% of Bangladeshi girls between the ages of 10 and 18 have experienced 'eve teasing' (BNWLA 2010 survey, cited in Islam, 2012).
-Indeed, although there are obvious challenges surrounding reported violence versus experienced violence, research suggests that in some countries sexual and gender-based violence has been markedly worse in recent years as social controls on women and girls have relaxed and they have begun to move out of their households and into school and employment in greater numbers.
+Indeed, although there are obvious challenges surrounding reported violence versus experienced violence, research suggests that in some countries sexual and genderbased violence has been markedly worse in recent years as social controls on women and girls have relaxed and they have begun to move out of their households and into school and employment in greater numbers.
 While many families believe child marriage is the best way to protect their daughters from violence, statistics suggest otherwise.
-In Nepal, 44% of the perpetrators of violence against adolescent girls are husbands or partners (UNIECF, 2014a) and in Ethiopia Erulkar (2013) found that the youngest brides were significantly more likely to experience violence and agency that will allow them to negotiate and resist and in part because they are the most likely to be married to men who are significantly older than they are.
+In Nepal, 44% of the perpetrators of violence against adolescent girls are husbands or partners (UNIECF, 2014a) and in Ethiopia Erulkar (2013) found that the youngest brides were significantly more likely to experience violence at the hands of their husbands than their older peers, in part because they have had less time to develop the voice and agency that will allow them to negotiate and resist and in part because they are the most likely to be married to men who are significantly older than they are.
 Girls in conflict-affected areas are also highly vulnerable to sexual and gender-based violence.